gabriel-francelino/VehiclesRentalExpress/README.md

 - `GET /vehicles` - Get all vehicles
 - `GET /vehicles/available` - Get all available vehicles
 - `GET /vehicles/:id` - Get a vehicle by id
+- `DELETE /vehicles/:id` - Delete a vehicle by id
 - `POST /vehicles` - Create a new vehicle
     ```json
     {